Blanche Cohen Nirenstein

 Blanche Cohen was married in 1906 to Alexander Schlang, a realtor who was a builder of Congregation Sons of Israel in Brooklyn.
 She founded the Ladies Educational Society of this Orthodox congregation and served as its president.
 She had a daughter, Hortense (b.
 1907), and three sons: Maurice Herbert “Mike” (b.
 1909), Joseph (b.
 1911), and David (b.
 1912).
 The family moved from Brooklyn to Manhattan in 1929, on the day of the Wall Street crash.
 Alexander Schlang died on December 31, 1944, and Blanche subsequently married Ellick Nirenstein, a banker.

-In 1919, her family founded a kosher summer camp for immigrant children named Camp Tranquility, on farm land in Earlton, New York.
+In 1919, her family founded a Term used for ritually untainted food according to the laws of Kashrut (Jewish dietary laws).kosher summer camp for immigrant children named Camp Tranquility, on farm land in Earlton, New York.
 Nirenstein was active in Tranquility’s Women’s League from its inception until the end of her life, supporting its goal of providing quality camp experience for children in need.
 Yeshiva College Women’s Organization also benefited from her leadership; she served as president and raised scholarship money for students of the college.
-In 1942, Nirenstein founded the Manhattan chapter of Mizrachi Women’s Organization of America (later known as amit), an organization dedicated to caring for and educating disadvantaged Jewish children in Palestine.
+In 1942, Nirenstein founded the Manhattan chapter of Mizrachi Women’s Organization of America (later known as AMIT), an organization dedicated to caring for and educating disadvantaged Jewish children in Palestine.
 As president of the Manhattan chapter, she raised funds to sponsor the creation of youth villages and vocational schools.
 She was president of the Rabbonim Aid Society for eighteen years, raising and distributing much needed funds to support impoverished rabbis and their widows, particularly victims of the Holocaust, and at the time of her death she was chair of the society’s board of directors.
 The Rabbonim Aid Society was based at The Jewish Center, an Orthodox synagogue on the West Side, where Nirenstein was an active member, as were both her husbands.

 Her husband Ellick Nirenstein died on June 21, 1957.
 Nirenstein’s communal activity continued unabated, as an experienced volunteer leader at the helm of charitable social service organizations to promote traditional Jewish life in America and in Israel.
 Toward the end of her life, Nirenstein was honored as Mother of the Year by the RJJ School Ladies League, the yeshiva day school where she was a life member and a patron.